 Diversity Forum 2017 — TOGETHER: BUILDING CULTURAL CAPACITY

-This year’s Annual Diversity Forum will be a two-day event offering keynote speakers, break-out session, second-day training workshops and a Community Forum.
-Register for both days below.
+This year’s Annual Diversity Forum was a two-day event offering keynote speakers, break-out session, a Campus/Community Townhall Forum and second-day training workshops.
+See resources that were shared for both days below.

-As a Native American rights attorney since 1973, Walter worked at the epicenter of a great social movement alongside visionary tribal leaders, visited tribes in indigenous habitats throughout North America, and was instrumental in the passage of landmark laws—such as, the Native American Graves Protection and Repatriation Act (1990) and the American Indian Religious Freedom Act Amendments (1994).
+As a Native American rights attorney since 1973, Walter Echo-Hawk worked at the epicenter of a great social movement alongside visionary tribal leaders, visited tribes in indigenous habitats throughout North America, and was instrumental in the passage of landmark laws, including the Native American Graves Protection and Repatriation Act (1990) and the American Indian Religious Freedom Act Amendments (1994).
+Echo-Hawk litigated in many of the epic struggles and has written extensively about the rise of modern Indian nations as a Native American author with first-hand experience, such as his groundbreaking book, In the Courts of the Conqueror: The 10 Worst Indian Law Cases Ever Decided (2010) .
+Echo-Hawk also signed copies of his book In the Light of Justice: The Rise of Human Rights in Native America and the UN Declaration on the Rights of Indigenous Peoples.

 *Coming December 4, 2017: Our UW Training for 2nd & 3rd Shift Employees